 ENERGY & GEORESOURCES

-Malta has a number of natural resources.
+Malta has a number of natural resources in its Exclusive Economic Zone (EEZ).

 Limestone: a geomaterial that has been used since prehistory for construction and now extracted for crushed aggregate production with application to concrete and asphalt.